 Career and Technical Education (CTE) has been around for decades and has helped million of students achieve success.
 So, what role does CTE play today?
 Today’s educators want to know more about career clusters, career pathways, how AI affects career and technical education, funding, and what a successful CTE program looks like.
 Read on to learn more about these topics and how CTE can prepare students for success.

 According to the National Center for Education Statistics, Career and Technical Education, or CTE, is defined as the courses and programs in middle and high schools that focus on the skills and knowledge required for specific jobs or fields of work.

-In other words, it is an opportunity for students to personalize their education pathway based on their career interests as they learn a set of technical and specialized skills needed to succeed in those careers.
+In other words, it is an opportunity for students to explore career options and personalize their education pathway based on their career interests as they learn a set of technical and specialized skills needed to succeed in those careers.
 CTE programs deliver those opportunities to students, and typically include instruction, hands-on training, and certifications that can improve students’ employability and preparedness in a career field.